AflahZul/Snowflake-DE-Implementation-Courses/README.md

 # Snowflake-DE-Implementation
-Workaorund on Snowflake DE specialization
+Workaround on Snowflake DE specialization

+Codes that I run over the Snowflake DE Engineering Specialization and DataCamp bootcamp